 This enables part-time use of a property (e.g. for digital nomads and those only wishing to stay for a limited time each year) as a co-owner, or as gradual acquisition towards dedicated ownership, and so may be combined with dedicated units owned outright.

 Actual share issue costs may vary, e.g. early supporters receiving a discount.
 Should additional capital need to be raised (works or improvements) the use value reduces unless the corresponding proportion of the new issue is also acquired.
-(Generally should not be needed as a fund is maintained for anticipated works.)
+(Generally should not be needed as a fund should be maintained for anticipated works.)

 The effects of the relative size and split in the two core classes are significant.
 The investor allocation defines the member flexibility and must therefore represent at least the off-season capacity value.